Chkdsk is a great utility to scan and fix disk errors. Here are all the chkdsk commands you should know to use the tool effectively.

 If you want to scan your C drive, use the below command.
 Of course, if you want to scan some other drive, just replace C with the drive letter of your choice.

 To check and repair a disk, you can use the below command.
-Just like before, you can replace C with the drive letter of your choice.
+Like before, you can replace C with the drive letter of your choice.

 chkdsk C: /f /r